 PhD and MLitt Research Programmes

 The School of English Drama and Film at UCD welcomes applications from potential PhD students.
-A UCD PhD is a three to four year research degree, undertaken within a clearly structured programme leading to the production of a thesis of around 100,000 words which will make an original contribution to knowledge.
+A UCD PhD is a four year research degree, undertaken within a clearly structured programme leading to the production of a thesis of around 100,000 words which will make an original contribution to knowledge.
 The programme includes taught modules, a Research and Professional Development Plan and the possibility to develop teaching skills.

-Consistently the School and the Humanities at UCD are ranked highly.
+The School of English, Drama and Film and the College of Arts and Humanities at UCD are consistently ranked highly.
 Members of the School have attracted some of the most competitive research grants and awards available in Ireland and internationally.
-Theses include funding from the following bodies: European Research Council, Irish Research Council, Fulbright Ireland, Marie Sklodowska-Curie Award Enterprise Ireland and the Irish Foundation.
-School members have also played a significant and recognized role in shaping .
+These include funding from the following bodies: European Research Council, Irish Research Council, Fulbright Ireland, Marie Sklodowska-Curie Award Enterprise Ireland and the Irish Foundation.

-Show/hide contentOpenClose All
+Show/hide content Open Close All